winklerin/supplementary_TM-17_aDNA_damage/01_age_model/README.md

 Output data:

-- Summarized age model assigning a nominal age to each rock cube
+- Summarized age model assigning a nominal age to each rock cube: summarized_age_model.csv

 Contributions to Figures: